ONEARMY/project-kamp-academy/docs/land/buy_old.md

 <img src="../assets/land/project-plan.png"/>

 ### 2. What is [Project Kamp]?
-Here we described what the Project Kamp (or however your project will be called) is about, so that the reader gets the overall idea.
+Here we described what the Project Kamp (or however you want to call it in your case) is about, so that the reader gets the overall idea.
 Describe what the plan and vision is and how you work.
-An important thing for us to mention is the open-source aspect and the community: that it’s about finding local solutions, and sharing them globally, improving and learning with a worldwide community.
+An important thing for us to mention is the open-source aspect and the community: That it’s about finding local solutions, and sharing them globally, improving and learning with a worldwide community.
 It might be a bit abstract, but as soon as people get the concept, they usually like it :) Also describe, how you plan to finance this project, what your income streams are - even if you don’t know exactly yet, it’s good to show that you’re tinking about it!

 ### 3. Project Overview
 Time to go a bit more into detail!
 Even if you’re flexible, it helps if you define some points to make it easier to search.
 - Property: In one overview, define the price you can pay, the size and type of land, the location (regions) and accessibility, and connection to public transport, what resources you need (electricity, buildings or building permits, water, trees and what you intend to use the land for)
 - Housing and Facilities: Describe how you envision to live and what buildings and infrastructure the land needs to have space for.
 - Workspace: Describe what space, buildings and requirements you’ll need for your work, and describe what machines and processes you’re going to use.
-- Resources: We also added a section about how we plan to use and treat resources around us (like water. electricity, food and waste) with respect and care.
+- Resources: We also added a section about how we plan to use and treat resources around us (like water. electricity, food and waste) with respect and mindfully.
 Gives a more detailed image, and probably (hopefully) makes the thought of having you as a neighbour a positive thought :)

 ### 4. Benefits for the area
 Now, final chance to convince whoever is reading the document, that they would like to have you around!
-We think that projects like this have a lot of positive points to offer to the local community.
+We think that projects like this have a lot of positive points to offer.
 Show how the land, economy, education, and culture can benefit from what you do!
 Contact
 Last point: Don’t forget to add your contact (website, email, phone number) to make it as easy as possible to reach out to you.

-> ⭐️ **Tip:** Be aware you are entering as an outsider to a new region.
-This will affect their lifes and routines.
+> ⭐️ **Tip:** Be aware you are enter as an outsider to a new region.
+This will effect their lifes and routines.
 Specially if you are doing something a bit out of the box like a community.
 Try to have a chat with local people, the neighbours and the municipality.
 See if they like your plan.
 It's good to have them onboard for the long term.